mlcommons/ck/README.md

 (experimental results) while preserving knowledge as features and models;

-* you are tired spending days and weeks to rebuild your papers and reports whenever new results are obtained.
+* you are tired wasting days and weeks to rebuild your papers and reports whenever new results are obtained.

-All above problems dramatically slowed down our own computer systems' research during past 15 years (developing faster, smaller, more power efficient and reliable computer systems via multi-objective autotuning, machine learning and run-time adaptation).

-Eventually, we have developed Collective Knowledge Framework and Repository (CK) to bring an interdisciplinary community together to gradually and collaboratively solve above problems.
+All above problems dramatically slowed down our own computer systems' research during past 15 years (developing faster, smaller, more power efficient and reliable computer systems via multi-objective autotuning, machine learning and run-time adaptation) and eventually motivated us to develop Collective Knowledge Framework (CK) which brings an interdisciplinary community together to collaboratively solve above problems.

 CK is an open-source, light-weight, portable and customizable Python-based wrapper framework (less than 1Mb